Guuzzeji/yt-scissors/README.md

 A simple npm library that allows you to divide a YouTube video into multiple separate videos base on a video's time stamps.
 Built on top of FFmpeg and JavaScript.

-If you are looking for a CLI verison of this library look [here](https://github.com/Guuzzeji/youtube-scissors-cli).
+If you are looking for a CLI version of this library look [here](https://github.com/Guuzzeji/youtube-scissors-cli).

 ## 💡 Features

 - Can generate multiple videos or extract a single video, based on a YouTube video's time stamps (time stamps from a comment, video description, or chapters)
-  - **Important:** For this library to work you must either have the YouTube video already downloaded or have a Buffer of the YouTube video
+  - **Important:** For this library to work, you must either have the YouTube video already downloaded or have a Buffer of the YouTube video

   - **Note:** For comments, follow this [tutorial](https://www.youtube.com/watch?v=PnmfkLiMLHs) to figure out how to get a YouTube comment's URL.